LasithaAmarasinghe/Dog-Classification-with-Tensorflow/README.md

 ## Data

+Data used are from the [Stanford](http://vision.stanford.edu/aditya86/ImageNetDogs/)

-You'll need to download the dog image dataset to follow this project:
+You can download the dog image dataset used in this project here:

 * [dog_images.zip](https://drive.google.com/uc?export=download&id=1sj62C-9WKD09-8iYSeEvXmAGQoY2oFFQ) - please unzip this file into a folder called `images`.

-The data is originally from [Stanford](http://vision.stanford.edu/aditya86/ImageNetDogs/).
-The original dataset has many more breeds included, which you can use to extend your analysis.